Gertrude Sprague Carraway: President General administration

 Carraway ran unopposed for DAR President General in 1953 and her theme was "economy, efficiency and expansion."
 She was the first North Carolinian and the first single woman elected as President General.

 Carraway was responsible for persuading the Eisenhower administration to officially establish Constitution Week as a nationally recognized observance.
-President Dwight D. Eisenhower issued an official proclamation on 26 Jul 1955 to annually recognize Constitution Week was September 17-23rd.
-US residents were encouraged to "observe that week with appropriate ceremonies in their schools and churches... give thanks for the wisdom of those statesmen of 1787... who contributed to making our Constitution a living thing, a great taproot to feed and support the growth of our republic."
+President Dwight D. Eisenhower issued an official proclamation on 26 Jul 1955 to annually recognize Constitution Week was September 17-23.
+United States residents were encouraged to "observe that week with appropriate ceremonies in their schools and churches... give thanks for the wisdom of those statesmen of 1787... who contributed to making our Constitution a living thing, a great taproot to feed and support the growth of our republic."
 Other highlights of the Carraway administration include the elimination of debt, the establishment of the Investment Trust Fund (for which she raised $59,848.05).

 Historic preservation

 A lifelong historian, Carraway helped found the Historic Preservation Society of North Carolina.
 In 1939, she discovered sets of John Hawks's plans for the original Tryon Palace, which greatly assisted with the restoration.
-She served as secretary of the Tryon Palace Commission from 1945 to 1956, then Restoration Director from 1956-1971.
-The restoration efforts conducted by the Tryon Palace Commission were part of the Colonial Revival preservation movement, and have since been criticized for "instead focusing on the beauty of colonial decorative arts and architecture and patriotic sentiments instead of historical accuracy," ignoring "Governor Tryon’s controversial administration, African-Americans, and lower classes."
+She served as secretary of the Tryon Palace Commission from 1945 to 1956, then Restoration Director from 1956 to 1971.
+The restoration efforts conducted by the Tryon Palace Commission were part of the Colonial Revival preservation movement, and have since been criticized for "instead focusing on the beauty of colonial decorative arts and architecture and patriotic sentiments instead of historical accuracy," ignoring "Governor Tryon's controversial administration, African-Americans, and lower classes."

-She served on the Executive Board of the State Department of Archives and History from 1942 until her death in 1993 and helped create the North Carolina Historical Marker Program.
+She served on the executive board of the State Department of Archives and History from 1942 until her death in 1993 and helped create the North Carolina Historical Marker Program.